Mikej81/f5-wsstar-ilx/README.md

 ```
   import tgz to BIG-IP - See included PDF
 ```

+May work better building from scratch in some environments.

 ## Usage
 IDP initiated use-case requires a single VS, it does not require any SAML IDP or SP configurations as the initial Client Auth can be anything, the WS-Fed assertion is generated on the Server side, and posted to the Application.